abhilash-sw/solexs_tools/README.md

 - `<l1_gti_file>`: Path to the Level 1 Good Time Interval File

 **Options**:
-- `-o, --outfile`: Name of the output file.
+- `-o, --outfile`: Name of the output file
-- `--clobber`: Overwrite the output file if it exists.
+- `--clobber`: Overwrite the output file if it exists

 **Example**:
 ```bash